This guide covers basic configuration for adding new nodes, providing access credentials and checking operation.

 Credentials for all connections made by opConfig are configurable from the opConfig GUI ONLY.
 Before anything else you need to create sets of credentials to access you devices.
 At this point in time, opConfig supports only Telnet and SSH, and for SSH only password-based authentication is supported.

 Select the menu "System", then "Edit Credential Sets".
 Credential sets can be shared by any number of nodes.

 Each credential set has to have a unique name, by which it is referenced in the nodes' connection settings.
 The description field is self-explanatory and optional.

 A credential set has to specify a User Name property, which is used when logging in to the nodes the set applies to.
 At this time, opConfig supports only password-based authentication at the node, and the Password property of the credential set establishes the primary password for this user name.
-Future versions will support SSH Key-based authentication, as well as other mechanisms.

 Some commands cannot be performed by an unprivileged user, which is why opConfig also supports elevating the privileges on demand.
 To control this, a credential set can optionally include a Superuser/Privileged/Enable Password.
 Depending on the node's platform and personality, different mechanisms will be used to gain increased privileges:

 - On Cisco IOS devices, this password is used with the

 sudois used to become the superuser.
 Sudo therefore needs to be installed and configured on such nodes, and the User Name in question needs to be authorized for sudo.

 Naturally not all commands require elevated privileges; see the section on Command Sets for how to determine and configure those.

 Please note that the Credential Set editing dialogs never show existing passwords (or their legth or existence); You can only overwrite password entries.
 All credential sets are stored in the database in encrypted form.